regolith-labs/ore-cli/README.md

 You will need to configure at least 1 miner in this script to allow the other scripts in this application to work properly.

-For each miner you need to specify RPC1, KEY1, THREADS1, PRIORITY_FEE1 and optionally MINER_WATTAGE_1.
+For each miner you need to specify RPC1, KEY1, THREADS1, PRIORITY_FEE1 and optionally MINER_WATTAGE_IDLE1 and MINER_WATTAGE_BUSY1.

 A public RPC URL should work but I have generally found them to be quite unreliable for ORE mining.
 It is best to sign up for your own personal solana RPC endpoint from one of the providers such as QuickNode, Helius or any of the others.